 This is backwards.

 Markets create their own liquidity.
 If a seller needs to sell, they lower their price until a buyer appears.
-That buyer might be a high‑speed firm, a pension fund, another broker, or a retail investor.
-The current structure concentrates liquidity provision in a small number of high‑speed firms not because the market requires it, but because the current infrastructure rewards it.
+The current structure concentrates liquidity provision in a small number of high-speed firms not because the market requires it, but because the current infrastructure rewards it.
 Exchanges sell proprietary data feeds.
 They offer rebates.
 They permit order types that only make sense at microsecond speed.
-If you don’t play the game, you can’t compete — and if you can’t compete, you exit.
-What looks like indispensable liquidity provision is really a self‑reinforcing infrastructure built around speed traders — and then dependent on them.
+What looks like indispensable liquidity provision is really a self-reinforcing infrastructure built around speed traders — and then dependent on them.

 Remove the speed advantage — through randomly timed auctions, for example — and liquidity does not disappear.
 It redistributes.
 The latency arms race ends not by regulating speed but by making speed irrelevant.
-The firms that currently profit from microsecond advantages will adapt.
-They won’t close up shop.
-What will not survive is the argument that they are irreplaceable — that a regulatory framework which treats sub‑millisecond quote detection as legitimate market activity rather than, as R.T.
-Leuchtkafer put it, “essentially a form of fraud,” is the only way markets can function.
+What will not survive is the argument that they are irreplaceable — that a regulatory framework which treats sub-millisecond quote detection as legitimate market activity rather than, as RT Leuchtkafer put it, ‘essentially a form of fraud,’ is the only way markets can function.

 What T-Instant Actually Means

 The real innovation that blockchain makes possible for securities markets is not tokenization.
 It is atomic settlement.
-The next article will return to basics on this point — exploring how close blockchain‑based securities trading already is to the securities markets we have always had.
 Tokenization is not a new idea.
 When the Dutch East India Company issued the world’s first publicly traded shares in 1602, it was doing precisely what tokenization does today: dividing ownership of an enterprise into transferable pieces.
 Calling those pieces tokens instead of securities is semantics.
 Without structural change, the label does nothing.

 In atomic settlement, both legs of a trade — the security and the cash — transfer simultaneously, in a single verifiable event, with a timestamp.
 The trade either completes entirely or it does not happen at all.
 There is no float window.
 There are no settlement fails.
 There are no ghost shares — phantom positions that exist only because the current system creates a gap between trade execution and actual transfer of ownership.